LaMMaC-UnB/lammac-unb.github.io/_pages/about.md

 Publications
 ======

-You can view my publications [here](https://caiotomas.github.io/publications/).
+You can view my publications [here](https://caiotomas.github.io/publications/) (or just clicking on the corresponding section at the header of this page).
 Whenever possible, I'll make the full-text available.

 Talks
 ======

-You can view some of my talks and presentations [here](https://caiotomas.github.io/talks/).
+You can view some of my talks and presentations [here](https://caiotomas.github.io/talks/) (or just clicking on the corresponding section at the header of this page).

 📫 How to reach me
 ======

-If you would like to talk and discuss ideas (or even just chat about something you found interesting here), I invite you to reach out to me via email (which is linked in the left of this page).
+If you would like to talk and discuss ideas (or even just chat about something you found interesting here), I invite you to reach out to me via email (which is linked on the left of this page).
 I also respond fairly quickly in LinkedIn.